barsoom/devbook/styleguide/css/README.md

 #### Don't use IDs for styling or JS.

-Feel free to use them for anchor links (and then write a comment like "This ID is used for anchor links" so it's clear).
+Feel free to use them for anchor links (and then write a comment like "This ID is used for anchor links" so it's explicit).

+But never *style* by ID if you can help it.

 Use them for third-party JS or CSS if we absolutely must (e.g. some third-party JS library has that API, or we style some embedded third-party widget).

-But never *style* by ID.

 They are ["specificity anomalies"](http://cssguidelin.es/#ids-in-css), making it hard to override styles.